neumino/thinky/README.md

 ### TODO
+- Joins
 - Decide what to do with null (does it throw when checked against a Number?)
-- Joins
-- Premises?
+- Promises?
 - Do not drain the pool when poolMin/poolMax are changed
 - Write examples
+- Clean tests

 ### About
 Author: Michel Tu -- orphee@gmail.com -- www.justonepixel.com